robertmartin8/MachineLearningStocks/README.md

 However, as `pandas-datareader` has been [fixed](https://github.com/ranaroussi/fix-yahoo-finance), we will use it.

-Historical S&P500 prices can be downloaded from [yahoo finance](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC).
-We will name this `YAHOO-INDEX_GSPC.csv`.
+### Historical S&P500 prices

-### Current fundamental data
+Likewise, we can easily use `pandas-datareader` to access data for the SPY ticker.

-Current data is scraped from Yahoo finance: at this stage, we literally just download the statistics page for each stock (here is the [page](https://finance.yahoo.com/quote/AAPL/key-statistics?p=AAPL) for Apple).
+Failing that, one could manually download it from [yahoo finance](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC) and place it into the project directory.

 ## Preprocessing